 Please note: Each of the Club sponsors' names are linked to their email address.
 Please feel free to contact them for more information.

 Art Club – Art Club works on projects for the schools, sets for the play, or other individual projects you may have.
-Art Club will be held at Pioneer Path after school.
-Please email Mrs. Verbic with any questions.
+Art Club.
+Listen to announcements for more information.

 Band – Band meets during Study Hall period 5A on Monday, Wednesday, and Friday.
 They perform in concerts, parades, and local competitions.
 Please e-mail Mr. Becker for lessons or more information.